Putnam-Lab/Lab_Management/Lab_Resourses/Equipment_Protocols/Presens_Oxy10_Respirometry_Manual.md

 - Second set of heater(s) (for second bin)
 - Apex controller (for cooler)
 - Apex temperature probe
-- InkBird controller (for second bin)
+- Temperature probe and meter
-- (optional) PVC stand for draping wires
+- Light sensor and meter if measuring photosynthesis

 <a name="Bath"></a> **Water Bath Setup**